 Frequently Asked Questions

-Can I clean my jewelry with toothpaste?
+• Can I clean my jewelry with toothpaste?

-Can I wear my jewelry while swimming?
+• Can I wear my jewelry in the shower or while swimming?

-How can I prevent my silver jewelry from tarnishing?
+• How can I prevent my silver jewelry from tarnishing?

 Store your silver jewelry in a cool, dry place, and avoid exposing it to chemicals or moisture.

-Can I store my jewelry in a plastic bag?
+• Can I store my jewelry in a plastic bag?

 Laoutaris Recommends